sid6224/rust_misp_mcp/README.md

 ## Testing

-The server uses stdio transport for MCP communication.
-You can test it using named pipes:
+The server uses stdio transport for MCP communication, and are ephimeral (session) based.
+To understand the concept better refer MCP_ARCHITECTURE.md file

 ```bash
 # 1. Test attributes_rest_search